VastavTailwal/sensex-points-prediction/README.md

    - The model's performance was evaluated using Mean Squared Error (MSE).

 4. **Web App Development**:
-   - Developed a simple web application that allows users to predict Sunsex points for the next 30 days.
+   - Developed a simple web application that allows users to predict Sensex points for the next 30 days.

 ## Model Performance